OpenST/ost-wallet-sdk-ios/README.md

 ## OstWalletUI

 You can use available UI from OstWalletSdk.
-Please refer [OstWalletUI](OstWalletSdk/UI/README.md).
+Please refer [OstWalletUI](OstWalletSdk/UI/README.md) - `Beta Version`

 ## Reference